fbpx

 Day 1 - Victoria Falls

 Mhoro!
 Welcome to Zimbabwe.
-Your adventure begins with an important welcome meeting at 6 pm.
-If you arrive early, why not check out some of the optional activities around Victoria Falls?
+Your adventure begins in Victoria Falls with welcome meeting at 6 pm tonight.
+If you arrive early, why not check out some of the optional activities around Victoria Falls.
 The Zimbabwe side of the falls offers the broadest view of this colossal natural wonder.
 Scenic helicopter flights are incredible and take you over the thundering cascades.
+After your meeting, maybe get to know your fellow travel mates over dinner at a local restaurant.

 Day 2 - Victoria Falls

 Guess what?
 You’re at the edge of the greatest curtain of falling water in the world.
-After a leader-led orientation walk of the town, enjoy a day of free time to take up one of many activities on offer in the area including a gorge swing or white-water rafting!
+After a leader-led orientation walk of the town, enjoy a day of free time to take up one of many activities on offer in the area, including a gorge swing or whitewater rafting!
 There are many ways to take in the thundering sight and sound of the falls.
-These staggering cascades are about a mile wide, falling 108 metres into a narrow gorge below.
+These staggering cascades are about a mile wide, falling 108 m into a narrow gorge below.
 In the wet season, the spray rises high and the falls become a torrent; in the dry season, the lack of spray gives way to a nice view of the islets in the river below.
-Meet up in the afternoon for a local brewery tour and tasting in town and get to know your new travel pals.
-Then perhaps kick on with an optional sunset cruise down the Zambezi River .
+Tonight, sit down to a traditional Zimbabwean dinner and cultural performance by White Star, who celebrate and preserve African stories and values through movement, while their profits go to supporting vulnerable groups and providing free dance lessons to local youth.
+Dinner will feature local Zimbabwean dishes, including village-style goat stew and peanut butter rice.

 Day 3 - Hwange National Park